 When you returned to Tromsø how were Bjørn and Rune begin fitting in with the community.
 I’m a bit older than them and there was a bunch of eager guys hanging around my younger brother who was six years younger than me but the same age as Bjørn and Rune who knew him.
 When I came back with all this new music which was emanating from our house, they got really into it.
 They began borrowing records, especially Bjørn for his radio show on Brygga.
 We produced some tracks together for Mark Hollander after Geir [Jenssen] had played some of the demo music they’d produced to him.
 Bjørn, and I think Rune Lindbæk or Ole Johan Mjøs ended up releasing the ‘TOS EP’ No. 1 and No. 2 ‘TOS – The Remixes’.
 TOS was the airport code for Tromsø.

 Were you aware of any other producers or electronic music scenes in the rest of Norway?
 I didn’t know of anybody outside Tromsø that was into this kind of music in Norway.
 I had heard that there had been a club going for a couple of years in the small town of Lillestrøm outside of Oslo but that was a couple of years later.

 Why do you think Tromsø was such a fertile location for making music?
-Tromsø is great for taking the time and getting immersed with your projects and in the dark season what should you do?
-You sit inside and you make music, or you listen to music.
+Tromsø is great for taking the time to get immersed in your projects, and in the dark season what else is there to do?
+You sit inside and you make or listen to music.
 It’s a great place to contemplate and be productive.
 You don’t run around town to parties and gigs all the time.
-Tromsø has much more to offer socially now than in the early ‘80s but there was a very vibrant music scene with gigs every three months.
-Pretty strange music was classed as amazing in Tromsø, bands like the Residents were huge in Tromsø.
-They were bigger than Aha!
+Although there was a very vibrant music scene with gigs every three months.
+Pretty strange music was classed as amazing and bands like the Residents were huge in Tromsø.
+They were even bigger than Aha!